jmtc7/Autonomous_Driving_nanodegree_notes/part1-CV-DL-and-sensor-fusion/module02-advanced-lane-finding/lesson06-camera-calibration/notes-lesson06-camera-calibration.md

 ## Sample perspective transform

 A sample perspective transform is implemented in the *perspective_transformation.py* script.
 In it, a distorted image is taken as an input and it is undistorted using the camera matrix and distortion coefficients.
 After that, it is transformed to get a top-down view of the sample chessboard used.
+The top-down view is forced to locate the most external internal vertices 100x100 pixels far from the actual image vertices.